Introduction to Java 8

 Now that you have a theoretical knowledge of Java 8’s new features it is necessary to put them in action.
 In other words, you have to do the coding that exploits the many useful and valuable features of the new version of Java.
 Only then will you be truly proficient in Java 8.

 This is a guide to Java 8 Features.
-Here we discuss the top 9 features in Java 8 with a brief explanation for better understanding.
+Here we discuss the basic concept, top 9 features in Java 8 with a brief explanation for better understanding.
 You can also go through our other related articles to learn more –